Home

 February - May 2008

 I found the first lump on Elley's neck on February 2, 2008.
 She was diagnosed with atypical lymphoma, carcinoma (lung), and cardiomyopathy on February 4, 2008.
 She lived for 96 days after finding that first lump.
 Research in scientific journals indicated that average survival time of chemotherapy-treated atypical lymphomas is around 311 days.
 There were early signs or cancer going back to late December 2007 to early January 2008.
 At the time I was unaware that excessive panting was a sign of cancer.
 There were also symptoms of cardiomyopathy going back to the summer of 2007.
 Unfortunately, her regular veterinarian never listened to her heart at her annual checkups and I did not know the symptoms.
-Using an unreliable veterinarian and lacking knowledge myself is not a mistake I will not repeat with my other boxers.
+Using an unreliable veterinarian and lacking knowledge myself is not a mistake I will repeat with my other boxers.

 Boxers can have many medical problems due to irresponsible breeders without education in genetics.
 Cardiomyopathy and cancer are the two biggest causes of death in boxers.
 You should pick your veterinarian very carefully and inquire about their knowledge on boxer health problems.